Since 1992, we’ve developed an outstanding middle school program built on NOVA’S four core values:

 Our community is strong, in part, because it is intentionally small.
 The size of our school allows us to have meaningful conversations and authentic relationships with every one of our students.
 With small class sizes at an average of 16 students and a student-to-faculty ratio of 7:1, NOVA is a place where everyone is known and cared about and where students form a tight cohort and long-lasting friendships.

 We also nurture a culture of active fun.
 Students explore the outdoors together at our start-of-year retreat, enjoy year-end class trips, and get together for game nights, talent shows, overnights, performances, and other events where they experience the joy of our shared community.

 Teachers at NOVA are dedicated to (and delighted by) students in this age group.
 They are passionate about their topics of study, excellent collaborative workers, and experienced instructors who hold high expectations alongside warm relationships.

 In the classroom, they help students forge their own learning journeys by sparking dialogue, inviting students to share their perspectives, and offering frequent feedback.
 They also teach the importance of a growth mindset by encouraging students to take reasonable risks, go beyond their comfort zones, and view learning as a process.

 To help students have a healthy, satisfying middle school experience, NOVA’s school counselor is available four days per week throughout the entire school year for students, parents, and teachers.

 Our counseling approach operates from a central belief that each person is their own expert—they know their experiences and needs better than anyone.

 Our counselor is equipped to help students through challenging circumstances and emotional experiences, including issues around self-esteem, friendships and social skills, conflict resolution, study skills, stress management, academic progress, general fears and worries, grief, times of transition, and more.

-Understanding Highly Capable at NOVA.
+What is Highly Capable at NOVA?